gloriabenoit/GWAS_tutorial/README.md

 Note, without placing all files belonging to a specific tutorial in the same directory, the tutorials cannot be completed.

 Furthermore, the first 3 tutorials are not independent; they should be followed in the order given above, according to their number.
 For example, the files generated at the end of tutorial 1 are essential in performing tutorial 2.
 Therefore, those files should be moved/copied to the directory in which tutorial 2 is executed.
 In addition, the files from tutorial 2 are essential for tutorial 3.
-The fourth tutorial (*4_ PRS.doc*) is a MS Word document, and runs independently of the previous 3 tutorials.
+The fourth tutorial (*4_ PRS.md*) can run independently, but can also use data from the previous 3 tutorials.

 All scripts are developed for UNIX/Linux computer resources, and all commands should be typed/pasted at the shell prompt.